 - Discard the water from the bowl.

-- After 7 hours, combine red chili powder, black pepper peppercorns,cumin seeds, cloves, green cardamom, black cardamom, onion, cilantro, green pepper, lentil, rice, salt and black pepper, and ginger.
-Mix it well then pulse them for about 2 minutes in the food processor.
+- Combine red chili powder, black peppercorns, cumin seeds, cloves, green cardamom, black cardamom, onion, cilantro, green pepper, lentil, rice, salt and black pepper, garlic, and ginger.
+Pulse them for about 2 minutes in the food processor.

 Yogurt and Onion Mixture